 Rule 5.2.9: Notice of Certain Defenses.
-No later than ten duty days prior to an Article 39(a) session or trial (whichever is earlier), absent good cause shown or unless otherwise ordered by the military judge, defense counsel will notify the trial counsel, in writing, of the intent to offer the defense of alibi, innocent ingestion, or lack of mental responsibility, or the intent to introduce expert testimony as to the accused's mental condition, and of all other notices required by R.C.M.
+In accordance with the Trial Management Order, defense counsel will notify the trial counsel, in writing, of the intent to offer the defense of alibi, innocent ingestion, or lack of mental responsibility, or the intent to introduce expert testimony as to the accused's mental condition, and of all other notices required by R.C.M.
 701(b)(2).

 Rule 5.2.10: Witness Lists and Marking of Exhibits.
-No later than seven (7) duty days prior to an Article 39(a) session or trial, unless otherwise ordered by the military judge, the defense counsel must provide the military judge, trial counsel, and court reporter a written list containing the initials, unit, and duty location or city and state of residence for each witness the defense intends to call to testify.
+No later than ten (10) days prior to an Article 39(a) session, and no later than fifteen (15) days prior to trial, unless otherwise ordered by the military judge, the defense counsel must provide the trial counsel a written list containing the names, unit, and duty location or city and state of residence for each witness the defense intends to call to testify to be included in the combined witness list submission to the military judge and court reporter (see Rule 5.1.6).
 Witness lists for trials must indicate whether the witness will be called during the merits or sentencing phase of trial, or both.

-No later than one duty day before trial, the defense counsel must provide the court reporter for marking all exhibits which the defense intends to use during the merits or sentencing phase of the trial (see Rule 17).
+No later than one duty day prior to trial, the defense counsel must provide the court reporter for marking all exhibits which the defense intends to use during the merits or sentencing phase of the trial (see Rule 17).